 It’s a segment or sentence pair in source and target languages together.

-Each provider of Legal Translation Services in Dubai ensures that each translator of its team is fully aware of the above terms for ease of communications between team members and for well management of translation projects.
-We hope we help the community of junior translators with the above terms and tips that qualify them to be leaders of translation market.
+Now you understand localization common terminology better.
+You can also rely on our experts to help you understand the localization better through our professional team of native translators around the world.
+Each provider of Legal Translation Services in Dubai ensures that each translator of its team is fully aware of the above terms for ease of communications between team members and for good management of translation projects.
+We hope we help the community of junior translators with the above terms and tips that qualify them to be leaders of the translation market.